 It’s so bad, in fact, it lead to a whole new issue many of us were unfamiliar with before – maskne.

-But let’s start by calling maskne by their true name.
+But let’s start by calling maskne by its true name, acne mechanica!

 What Is Acne Mechanica?